 Multi-Unit Residential is defined as "three or more attached dwelling units on a site or lot.
 Types of multiple unit dwellings include townhouses, garden apartments, senior housing developments, and multi-story apartment buildings."
-The County's Zoning Ordinance permits allows for multifamily developments with an administrative use permit in the R-M2 and R-MH, and M-X zoning districts and requires a Zoning Compliance Review in the R-H, M-X, and in all Commercial zones, when residential is above the ground level.
+The County's Zoning Ordinance permits multifamily developments in the R-M and R-MH zoning districts and requires a Zoning Compliance Review in the R-H, M-X, and in all Commercial zones, when residential is above the ground level.